ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ### Frequently Asked Questions

 *Q: What happens if my ArkClient/Desktop Application gets deleted/uninstalled?
-Do I lose all my Ark?*
+Do I lose all my ARK?*

 **A: No. You simply need to reinstall the ArkClient and [re-import](#import) your wallet using your passphrase.**